 It's both unfortunate – and important – that the name Nagasaki (長崎) is synonymous with the dropping of the second atomic bomb.
-Unquestionably, this history overshadows everything else, yet today Nagasaki is a vibrant, charming and totally unique gem that begs to be explored far beyond the bomb museums, monuments and memorials.
-Not that the WWII history can be overlooked or denied: it's as much a part of the city's fabric as the hilly landscape and cobblestones, and a visit to the scenes of atomic devastation is a must.
+This history undeniably overshadows everything else, yet today Nagasaki is vibrant, charming and begs to be explored far beyond the bomb museums, monuments and memorials.
+Not that the WWII history can be overlooked: it's as much a part of the city's fabric as the hilly landscape and cobblestones, and a visit to the scenes of atomic devastation is a must.

 You'll find, however, that this welcoming, peaceful city also boasts a colourful trading history, interesting churches, shrines and temples, and an East-meets-West culinary scene, all set prettily around a gracious harbour.
 A few days will only let you scratch the surface.